Cryotherapy for early prostate cancer

 Erection problems

 Cryotherapy can cause problems getting an erection.
 This is called erectile dysfunction (ED).
+Your surgeon and clinical nurse specialist can talk to you about this.
 Different treatments can help if you have ED.

 Rectal fistula

-Rarely, cryotherapy can damage tissues surrounding the prostate and cause a small hole between the rectum (back passage) and the urethra.
+Rarely, cryotherapy can damage the tissues surrounding the prostate and cause a small hole between the rectum and the urethra.
 This is called a rectal fistula.
 If you have a rectal fistula, you will need an operation to repair it.

-Side effects, such as erection difficulties and urinary problems may be less of a problem with these treatments.
+Side effects, such as erection difficulties and urinary problems may be less of a problem with cryotherapy.
 But they may still affect you.
-If you have already had treatment for prostate cancer, the side effects may be worse.
+If you have already had other treatment, such as radiotherapy or brachytherapy, the side effects may be worse.

 About our information